 If people go to sleep and get up late, phototherapy is most effective in the morning.
 If people go to sleep and get up early, phototherapy is most effective between the late afternoon and early evening.

-Other therapies that stimulate the brain may be tried when other treatments are ineffective.
+Other therapies that stimulate the brain may be tried when initial treatments are ineffective.
 They include

 Repetitive transcranial magnetic stimulation